lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In addition to the classic EUF-CMA game, we should also consider a “cross-protocol” version of the EUF-CMA game that is relevant to hybrids.
 Specifically, we want to consider a modified version of the EUF-CMA game where the attacker has access to either a signing oracle over the two component algorithms in isolation, `Trad.Sign()` and `ML-DSA.Sign()`, and attempts to fraudulently present them as a composite, or where the attacker has access to a composite oracle for signing and then attempts to split the signature back into components and present them to either `ML-DSA.Verify()` or `Trad.Verify()`.

 In the case of CompositeML-DSA, a specific message forgery exists for a cross-protocol EUF-CMA attack, namely introduced by the prefix construction added to M. This applies to use of individual component signing oracles with fraudulent presentation of the signature to a composite verification oracle, and use of a composite signing oracle with fraudulent splitting of the signature for presentation to component verification oracle(s) of either ML-DSA.Verify() or Trad.Verify().
 In the first case, an attacker with access to signing oracles for the two component algorithms can sign `M’` and then trivially assemble a composite.
 In the second case, the message `M’` (containing the composite domain separator) can be presented as having been signed by a standalone component algorithm.
 However, use of the context string for domain separation enables Weak Non-Separability and auditable checks on hybrid use, which is deemed a reasonable trade-off.
 Moreover and very importantly, the cross-protocol EUF-CMA attack in either direction is foiled if implementors strictly follow the prohibition on key reuse presented in {{sec-cons-key-reuse}} since there cannot exist simultaneously composite and non-composite signers and verifiers for the same keys.

+### Implications of mupliple encodings {#sec-cons-multiple-encodings}

+As noted in {{sec-serialization}}, this specification leaves open the choice of encoding of the traditional component.
+As such it is possible for the same composite public key to carry multiple valid representations `(mldsaPK, tradPK1)` and `(mldsaPK, tradPK2)` where `tradPK1` and `tradPK2` are alternate encodings of the same key, for example compressed vs uncompressed EC points.
+In theory alternate encodings of the traditional signature value are also possible, although the authors are not aware of any.

+In theory this introduces complications for EUF-CMA and SUF-CMA security proofs.
+Implementors who are concerned with this SHOULD choose implementations of the traditional component that only accept a single encoding, and reject composites which contain any other encodings.
+This is permitted by this specification.

 ## Key Reuse {#sec-cons-key-reuse}